CNielsen94/ST_example/README.md

 7️⃣ **Stanford Policing Dataset Dashboard**
 For the serious data heads.
 Explore the Stanford Policing Dataset with interactive visualizations and filters, diving into demographics, stop outcomes, and more.

+8️⃣ **Random Coding Project Generator**
+Stuck in a coding rut?
+This page will throw random project ideas at you—whether you're just waking up or in full "I’m gonna conquer the world" mode.
+From baby steps to hardcore challenges, there's something for everyone!

 ## 📁 **Folder Structure**

 ```bash